-In Washington, DC, the law defines misdemeanor assault as acts that involve threatening someone or placing the person in reasonable fear of imminent harm or unwanted physical contact.
+In Washington, D.C., misdemeanor assaults are acts that involve threatening someone or placing the person in reasonable fear of imminent harm or unwanted physical contact.

 In the District of Columbia, it is a misdemeanor to: